RiyaadHossain/Interview-Preparation/6. Behaviroul Round/caq.md

 - How do you prioritize your tasks when you have multiple deadlines?
 - Describe a time when you had to manage multiple responsibilities.
 - How do you ensure that you meet deadlines?

 ---

+## **5. Problem-Solving & Technical Skills**

+### _What they expect:_

+Companies evaluate how you approach problem-solving, handle debugging, and optimize solutions.
+They look for structured thinking, analytical skills, and efficiency in solving complex problems.

+### **Common Questions:**

+- How do you approach debugging a challenging issue?
+- Describe a time you optimized a solution for better performance.
+- How do you stay up to date with new technologies?

+---